Contentify/Contentify/daux/docs/Development/50_Modules.md

 Modules are Laravel packages with some sugar.
-If you prefer packages there is no reason why you shouldn't use them over modules.
+If you prefer pure packages there is no reason why you shouldn't use them over modules.
 But modules have advantages too.
-They are easier to create.
+They are easier to create and they may have an installer.

 ## Module Files